George Nakashima: Woodworking

 In 1937, Raymond's company was commissioned to build a dormitory at an ashram in Puducherry, India for which Nakashima was the primary construction consultant.
 It was here that Nakashima made his first furniture.

 In 1940, Nakashima returned to America and began to make furniture and teach woodworking in Seattle.
 He was interned during the Second World War, like others of Japanese ancestry, being sent to Camp Minidoka in Hunt, Idaho, in March 1942.
 At the camp he met Gentaro (sometimes spelled Gentauro) Hikogawa, a man trained in traditional Japanese carpentry.
 Under his tutelage, Nakashima learned to master traditional Japanese hand tools and joinery techniques.
-Perhaps more significant, he began to approach woodworking with discipline and patience, striving for perfection in every stage of construction.
+Perhaps more significantly, he began to approach woodworking with discipline and patience, striving for perfection in every stage of construction.

 Nakashima's signature woodworking design was his large-scale tables made of large wood slabs with smooth tops but unfinished natural edges, consisting of multiple slabs connected with butterfly joints.

-Nakashima, along with the Danish furniture maker Tage Frid, Swedish James Krenov, and Americans Wharton Esherick and Art Carpenter, are considered to be the among the “first generation” of Studio Furniture makers and are cited as highly influential to the field of contemporary woodworking.
+Nakashima, along with the Danish furniture maker Tage Frid, Swedish James Krenov, and Americans Wharton Esherick and Art Carpenter, are considered to be among the "first generation" of Studio Furniture makers and are cited as highly influential to the field of contemporary woodworking.